 - The shell is now plastic again.

-We’ve made an unboxing video and review of the RG351V if you wish to see it in more detail.
+We’ve made an unboxing video and a text version of the RG351V review if you wish to see it in more detail.
 Check it out, and let us know what you think!

 [Video] RG351V Unboxing